AlexisHodiesne/pomodoro-timer/README.md

 # pomodoro-timer
-A minimal pomodoro timer created using HTML, CSS and JavaScript.
+A lightweight and customizable Pomodoro timer built with HTML, CSS, and JavaScript, designed for focus and productivity.

-## Features
+## ✨Features
-- Choose between pomodoro, short break and long break modes
+- Switch between modes
-- From selected mode, countdown until 0
+- Live progress update in the tab title for easy tracking
-- Show timer progress in tab title
+- Audio alert when the timer reaches zero
-- Play sound when timer finishes
+- Optimized for Notion integrations

-## Technologies
+## 🛠 Technologies
-- HTML5
+- HTML5 for structure
-- CSS3
+- CSS3 for styling
-- JavaScript
+- JavaScript for interactivity

-## Inspiration
+## 🔗Inspiration
 Forked from [mohammedyh](https://github.com/mohammedyh/pomodoro-timer) and modified for Notion integrations.